SkaillZ/mensa-bot/README.md

-# campina-bot
+# mensa-bot
-Discord bot that parses menu information from http://loungerie.at and displays it daily
+Discord bot that parses menu information and displays it daily